Hull Turf logo

 To effectively apply infill sand to your artificial grass, follow these essential steps:

 1. Prepare the Area: Ensure the grass is securely installed and free of debris.
-Fluff the grass blades using a power broom to encourage improved material penetration.
+Fluff the grass blades using a rake to encourage improved material penetration.

-2. Distribute the Material: Use a shovel or drop spreader to evenly spread the substance across the turf surface.
+2. Distribute the Material: Spread the infill sand evenly.
 Aim for a consistent layer, typically about 1-2 inches deep, to maintain stability and appearance.
 Consider specialized material options like TºCool for temperature regulation or Envirofill for its antimicrobial properties.

-3. Broom the Material: After spreading, use a power broom or a stiff-bristled broom to work the material into the grass fibers.
-This action helps the blades stand upright and ensures even distribution, which is essential for preserving the area’s aesthetic and functional qualities.
-Turf specialists emphasize that “the appropriate filler will assist in safeguarding your investment and maintain your lawn’s appearance, sensation, and performance at its peak.”
+3. Broom the Material: After spreading, use a broom or a stiff-bristled broom to work the material into the grass fibers.
+This action helps the blades stand upright and ensures even distribution, which is essential for performance.
+Emphasize that proper application is crucial.

-4. Check Depth: Utilize a depth gauge or ruler to verify the fill depth in various areas, ensuring consistency across the installation.
+4. Check Depth: Utilize a measuring tape or ruler to verify the fill depth in various areas, ensuring consistency across the installation.

 6. Final Inspection: Conduct a thorough final inspection to confirm even coverage and proper blade standing.
 Make any necessary adjustments to achieve a pristine finish.
 Keep in mind that adding more material may be necessary due to dislodgement from foot traffic or weather conditions.

-By following these best practices, you can enhance the durability and performance of your synthetic turf, ensuring it remains a beautiful and functional addition to your outdoor area.
+By following these best practices, you can enhance the durability and performance of your artificial grass, ensuring it remains a beautiful and functional addition to your outdoor area.

 Each box represents a step in the process of applying infill sand to artificial grass.
 Follow the arrows to see how to move from one step to the next for a successful application.